 Final Thoughts

-Materials that reduce heat transfer to keep buildings cool and energy-efficient.
+Materials that reduce heat transfer and keep buildings energy-efficient. - How do they reduce energy bills?

-Yes, through coatings, foils, insulation, or thermal paints.
+Yes, with coatings, foils, insulation, or thermal paints. - How long do heat proofing material last?

 Yes, cork, hempcrete, straw bales, and sustainable insulation foams work well.